ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 But to retrieve the build number, one would have to rely on **git-describe** or a sorted tag list to pop from.

-a)  I could not get git-describe to use the latest build tag
+1. I could not get git-describe to use the latest build tag
-b)  why do I need a list of tags for every build?
+2.  why do I need a list of tags for every build?

 In any case, it was not fruitful and I looked for alternatives.